ixoworld/bonds/x/bonds/spec/03_messages.md

 - signers is not one or more valid comma-separated account addresses
 - any field is empty, except for order quantity limits, sanity rate, sanity margin percentage, and function parameters for `swapper_function`

 This message creates and stores the `Bond` object at appropriate indexes.
-A reserve address is generated for the bond by taking the hash of `"bond/<TOKEN>/reserveAddress"`, where `<TOKEN>` is the unique bond token.
 Note that the sanity rate and sanity margin percentage are only used in the case of the `swapper_function`, but no error is raised if these are set for other function types.

 ## MsgEditBond